 The Cypress House was built by Don “Cairo” Ingram and executed by master craftsmen Bobby Siprell and Corky Richards.
 Cairo, a local craftsman and sawmill owner, pioneered the use of river recovered, old growth cypress and heart pine.
 In the late 19th century logs were floated downriver to sawmills, milled, and then loaded on ships bound for Europe and the East Coast.
 Some of these logs sank in the broad Apalachicola River and remained on the bottom, preserved by the lack of oxygen.
 Cairo and others raised these logs and milled them into some of the best lumber available anywhere.
 Wood from these preserved logs does not rot and is impervious to insects.

 Comforts include a 1500 square foot covered, full wrap-around porch worthy of accommodating any size gathering.
 The porch furniture was built from the same wood from the house, by the same craftsman who built the house.
-For winter guests, a full masonry fire place with plenty of firewood is provided.
+For winter guests, a full masonry fire place.

 The Cypress House consists of: